usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 A V2X Hub Plugin that has any real value would require much additional functionality beyond what is shown in the Example Plugin.
 Note the following suggestions when adding features to a new Plugin:

-1. The Plugin functionality can expand multiple C++ source files and classes, but only the PluginClient implementation class contains the API for obtaining configuration value, broadcasting messages and receiving messages.
+1. The Plugin functionality can expand multiple C++ source files and classes, but only the PluginClientClockAware implementation class contains the API for obtaining configuration value, broadcasting messages and receiving messages.
 Therefore, some additional code is commonly required to pass a pointer to the Plugin around for common V2X Hub API requests.
 2. Integrating with hardware can be done easily in a Plugin, including using existing C code, but it is always best to separate the hardware interface component with the Plugin component.
 3. Multiple threads are running in a Plugin.
 See Plugin Threading section for more details.
 4. The message API provides an excellent base for passing data around, and not just through the V2X Hub Core Server.
 Consider using a tmx::message type to build a basic data adaptor for configuration data as well.
 The JSON string can be stored in a configuration parameter with attributes as a type-safe way to retrieve the required data.
 Variable length JSON arrays are supported in any message class through two static functions called to_tree() and from_tree().